surifirstpin/AcuBI_Technical_Documents/Version.6/Model_TD.md

 ```
 " ROOT.Orders.StationCode IN (#{ModelParams.StationCode,#userid#,Username})"
 ```
-**II.**  **Position**  Assigning  filter “before” or “after”.
+**II.**  **Position**  Assigning filter “before” or “after" the data.
--   **Before**  the filter will be applied first to the data, before any alternate filters on data are applied in Report section.
+-   **Before**  the filter will be applied first to the data, before any alternate filters on data are applied in report section.
--   **After**  the filter will be applied to the data after applying them in Report section.
+-   **After**  the filter will be applied to the data after applying filters in report section.

 **2.B.
 Join Characteristics**